Student Account Services

 Tuition and Fees: Tuition and fees are established by the State Legislature and the University Board of Trustees and are subject to change without notice.
 Fees are affected by residency status.
 Tuition and fees are charged per semester or term for main campus, regional campus, and continuing education courses.
 Tuition is assessed on a per credit hour basis.
 Students classified as zero-hour registration students are assessed one credit hour at the Florida Resident Tuition rate at the course level for which the student is registered.

 Tuition Fee Invoice: A student’s Fee Invoice will show all tuition and fee charges, payments and deferments associated with the term, and courses in which the student is currently enrolled.
-The Fee Invoice will not show fees such as housing, meal plan, library, parking, etc. Tuition Fee invoices are available 24/7 on the web https://my.ucf.edu, and from the student’s college advising offices.
+The Fee Invoice will not show fees such as housing, library, parking, etc. Tuition Fee invoices are available 24/7 on the web https://my.ucf.edu, and from the student’s college advising offices.
 Students should review their current Tuition Fee Invoice prior to making a payment.
 Tuition Fee invoices are not mailed.
-The Tuition Fee Invoice should be reviewed once after initial registration of courses and also after making any changes to the initial registration to ensure that the fees are adjusted accordingly
+The Tuition Fee Invoice should be reviewed once after initial registration of courses and also after making any changes to the initial registration to ensure that the fees are adjusted accordingly.

-Fee Payment Deadlines: All University tuition and fees must be paid by the published dates.
-Tuition and fees not paid or deferred by the payment deadline for each term will result in late fees and may result in the cancellation of all classes.
+Fee Payment Deadlines: All university tuition and fees must be paid by the published dates.
+Tuition and fees not paid or deferred by the payment deadline date for each term will result in late fees and may result in the cancellation of all classes.
 Refer to the Academic Calendar each term for the fee payment deadlines.

 Limited Non-Degree Enrollment Classes: Payment guidelines for Limited Non-Degree enrollment classes can be found on the “Registration Form for Non-Admitted Students.”
-It is the student’s responsibility to officially drop from courses to avoid additional financial obligations.
+It is the student’s responsibility to officially drop or withdraw from courses to avoid additional financial obligations.

 Student Financial Responsibility Statement